AdobeDocs/experience-platform.en/help/rtcdp/partner-data/onsite-personalization.md

 ![Create Experience Event schema.](/help/rtcdp/assets/partner-data/onsite-personalization/create-experience-event-schema.png)

 As you create your schema and [add field groups to it](/help/xdm/ui/resources/schemas.md#add-field-groups) from the set of available groups, consider adding the following two into your schema, in addition to others which are applicable to your digital property and data collection practices.
-This will ensure that identity and web visit information from the visitor are captured in the data schema.
+This ensures that identity and web visit information from the visitor are captured in the data schema.

 * [Visit Web Page](/help/xdm/field-groups/event/web-details.md)
 * [Identity Map](/help/xdm/field-groups/profile/identitymap.md)

-Additionally, create or re-use an existing field group to capture partner provided insights about the visitor and add it to your schema.
+Additionally, create or reuse an existing field group to capture partner provided insights about the visitor and add it to your schema.
 Read how to [create a field group](/help/xdm/ui/resources/field-groups.md) and how to [add fields](/help/xdm/ui/resources/field-groups.md) to the field group.
 For instance, if you are expecting to personalize against partner provided insights like age range, employment status, monthly spending power, or buying behaviors, have your field group include appropriate fields.

-Assuming that the data partner provides a stable identifier for the visitor and you'd like to bring that into Real-Time CDP, be sure to have an appropriately named field in your custom field group, and mark it as an identity in the identity namespace you created earlier.
+Assuming that the data partner provides a stable identifier for the visitor and you'd like to bring that into Real-Time CDP, be sure to have an appropriately named field for the identifier in your custom field group.
+You should also mark the field as an identity in the identity namespace you created earlier.
 Remember also to [enable the schema to be included in Profile](/help/xdm/ui/resources/schemas.md#profile).

 #### Create a dataset